getsolus/solus-site.github.io/content/blog/2020-11-26-endless-de-ssert-the-roundup-17.md

   - Fix missing “Switch User” button on lockscreen with systemd 246.
   - lookandfeel: Fix switching to a different user session.
   - System Tray: Fall back to tool tip title if no title is set.

-## Pulseaudio 14

-Audiophiles rejoice, we have updated our Pulseaudio to latest release, 14.0!
-While the improvements are [truly endless](https://www.freedesktop.org/wiki/Software/PulseAudio/Notes/14.0/), some of the highlights are:

-**Automatic switching to HDMI is now disabled by default.**

-This actually prevented Solus from upgrading to 13.x due to this issue, and we're happy to see it was an unintended change resolved in 14.0.
-Here's an excerpt from the Pulseaudio notes:

-> PulseAudio 13.0 started to switch output to HDMI automatically when module-switch-on-connect was loaded (upstream PulseAudio doesn't load it by default, but some distributions do).
-This change was not intentional, and caused very annoying behaviour in cases where waking up the monitor from sleep appears as a plug-in event in ALSA.
-Now module-switch-on-connect has a configurable blacklist, which by default prevents switching to HDMI devices.

-**Better support for some USB gaming headsets**

-Pulseaudio 14 introduces custom configuration for several headsets, such as:

-- HyperX Cloud Orbit S
-- LucidSound LS31
-- Razer Kraken Tournament Edition
-- SteelSeries Arctis 5 (2019 edition)
-- SteelSeries Arctis Pro (2019 edition)

-Pulseaudio will now also create separate stereo and mono voice sinks for these headsets

-**Flat volumes are now disabled by default**

-`flat-volumes` is a feature Solus has patched to be disabled for a long time now and we're happy to no longer be required to do so.
-Here is Pulseaudio's notes on the matter:

-> With flat volumes the stream volumes control also the sink volume.
-In the simple case of only one stream, the stream and the sink volume are always the same.
-In case of multiple streams, the sink volume is set to the maximum of the stream volumes.
-The purpose of this is to simplify the volume control of an application: the full volume range is always available via the application volume slider, so there's no need to think about the sink volume.
-In practice, however, this has caused more harm than good (the worst problem is that some applications automatically set their stream volume to 100%, causing the audio to be played at the maximum volume that the hardware can produce), and most large distributions have patched PulseAudio to disable flat volumes by default.
-Now that patching won't be needed any more.

 ## Qt5 5.15.2